-The Earth supports more than seven billion people, all connected through a complex ecosystem.
-Everyone shares basic needs like food, clothing, and shelter, showing how similar we are despite our different looks, characteristics, and cultures.
-This makes it important to study how humans and the environment interact in the Tropical and Subtropical Regions to better understand the wildlife, population, and other features of these areas.
+The Earth supports over 8 billion people, all linked through a complex ecosystem.
+Although they may look different, they share the same basic needs for life: food, clothing, and shelter.
+Their children engage in activities similar to yours, such as playing games, having arguments and reconciling, singing, dancing, and assisting their families with various tasks.
+They live closely with nature and learn to care for it from a young age.
+This makes it essential to study how humans and the environment interact in the Tropical and Subtropical Regions to better understand the wildlife, population, and other characteristics of these areas.

 Amazon Basin in South America